willegan/getvero.github.io/readme.md

     categories: "getting-started 'some other category'"
     ---

 You should put the article in a primary category.
 Add the category `getting-started` where an article also relates to getting new users started.
-Add the category `common-issue` where an article is a question raised by customers regularly.
+Add the category `common-issue` where an article is a question raised by customers regularly. *Note: CATEGORIES ARE CASE SENSITIVE.*

 Handling images, links and code snippets are typically done using `yml` files, located in `/_data`.
 For example, when referencing the Vero homepage, you should use the merge tag `{{link.vero.home}}`.
 In this way we can easily change links across our entire help documentation.